eikehmueller/mlmcpathintegral/README.md

 ### Running ##
 To run, type
 ```
-./driver.x parameters.in
+./driver.x PARAMETERFILE
 ```

-All parameters are read from the file `parameters.in`, so edit this accordingly.
-The order of parameters matters (and the labels are actually ignored).
+All parameters are read from the file `PARAMETERFILE` given as a command line option, so edit this accordingly.
 You might want to copy the file `parameters_template.in` to `parameters.in` to make a start.

 ### References ###
 [1]: [Creutz, M. and Freedman, B., 1981.
 A statistical approach to quantum mechanics.
 Annals of Physics, 132(2), pp.427-462.](https://www.sciencedirect.com/science/article/pii/0003491681900749)